Cruiser Baseline

-The "Guided Missile Cruiser Baseline" (CGBL), often shortened to "Cruiser Baseline", was a design study for a guided missile cruiser that would have the combat capabilities of VLS-capable (CG-52 onwards) while designing the hull to DDG-51 standards and technology.
+The Guided Missile Cruiser Baseline (CGBL), or Cruiser Baseline for short, was a design study for a guided missile cruiser that would have the combat capabilities of VLS-capable (CG-52 onwards) while designing the hull to DDG-51 standards and technology.
 The resulting cruiser design was considerably larger than the Ticonderoga-class design, owing to increased margins and reserves for weight and mission growth throughout the anticipated service life.